 Is There Any Way You Can Change Your Status?

 Interestingly, this classification often has more to do with a person’s intent than what actually ends up happening with each property.

-For example, there can be someone who buys a rental property with the intent of holding it long-term, but they end up selling it sooner for unforeseen reasons.
-Depending on the nature of the situation and the outcome of the different criteria described above, they may still be considered an investor because of their original intent.
+For example, someone could buy a rental property with the intent of holding it long-term, but they end up selling it sooner for unforeseen reasons.
+Depending on the nature of the situation and the outcome of the criteria described above, they may still be considered an investor because of their original intent.

 Likewise, there could be a developer who has technically held onto their properties for many years or for much longer than anticipated.
 But since their original intent was to sell their properties quickly, they would still be considered dealers in most cases, even though the properties unintentionally turned into a longer-term investment.

-Note that it’s possible for one taxpayer to be both an investor and a dealer at the same time.
+Note that one taxpayer can be both an investor and a dealer simultaneously.
 Under the IRS Code, each property is assessed independently.
 In other words, a real estate investor can have a portfolio of rental properties where they are considered an investor while being a dealer in another property they bought and subsequently flipped.

 So, that “investor” or “dealer” label doesn’t necessarily have to apply to everything they own.
 The distinction is applied for each property, depending on their intent when they purchased it.

 How Can You Prove Your Intent as an Investor?

 Since your intent plays an important role in qualifying you as an investor rather than a dealer, what can you do to solidify your case for the IRS?